Think Outside. No Box Required.

 Pam Hurless

-• Dyslexia Camp Tutor
+• Dyslexia Camp Consultant

 Prior to moving to Kentucky six years ago, Mrs. Pam Hurless owned her own tutoring business in Lafayette, IN for over 20 years.
 As a classroom teacher, she has taught grades K-3, elementary reading resource, and adult remedial reading and math.